BLTGreen/Architecture-Repo/solutionsBuildingBlocks/tradeOffAnalysis/approachTradeOff.md

 A hybrid approach, taking both options into account, would allow us to separate our requirements.
 We may have some data that requires immediate reporting - for example, the settlements application.
 But other data publishers/consumers might only need to update once a day.

 In order to approach this from a hybrid perspective, the best plan would be to understand the data requirements.

+In this case, the Systems of Record (aka Data Producers) are two different applications.
+We can assume the associate business journeys may require different derived data system design and we can furthermore confirm this with the requirements:

+*3. Data Consumers:*
+*Public Website (publishes legally required data)* *Data Analytics Team (uses data for insights and decision-making)*

 **Use Cases**